 The trails aren’t super technical, so a nice lightweight boot is perfect for this kind of hiking.
-I used the OBOZ Juniper which has good tread and support but isn’t bulky.
+I used the OBOZ Bridger which has good tread and support but isn’t bulky.
 They are also waterproof which is essential to have as you may get caught in a stream or a downpour.
-One cool benefit is that they don’t really look like hiking boots – so you can use them for your everyday travels too as you walk around a city and save room in your suitcase!

 After hiking all day the first thing you’ll want to do is take off those hiking boots and socks!
 Don’t forget to bring another pair of comfortable shoes to lounge around the lodge.
 I brought my Chaco’s, which I love for comfort and ease after hiking.
 It’s like putting on a slipper!
 I would simply hang them off the back of my backpack just in case I felt like switching out of my hiking boots during the day.
 They were perfect for when we did canoeing too!

 Don’t forget a sunhat.
 Even though you are in the woods a hat is always great protection!